 Curriculum Leaders Institute

 Developed for curriculum leaders for today's schools, this series of workshops focuses on the issues, resources, and skills that professionals need to keep your district ahead of the success curve of student achievement.
-Earn SCECH's, work toward a professional centra office specialty endorsement, emphasizing curriculum, instruction and assessment, and become a leader in your field.
-This series is developed especially for newer and aspiring curriculum leaders.
+Earn SCECH's, work toward a professional central office specialty endorsement, emphasizing curriculum and instruction, and become a leader in your field.
+This series is developed especially for newer and aspiring curriculum and instruction leaders.

 To participate for the Central Office Specialty Endorsement, please submit your application with a current copy of your resume and Administrator Certificate.
 Although participation for the Central Office Specialty Endorsement is encouraged for all participants, participation in the Institute strictly for professional learning is also permitted and encouraged.